data-8/kubeadm-bootstrap/README.md

    that if you only wanted a single node Kubernetes cluster, you are already done!

-5. Test that everything is up!
+3. Test that everything is up!

    a.
 Run `kubectl get node` - you should see one node (your master node) marked
       as `Ready`.

    b.
 Run `kubectl --namespace=kube-system get pod`.
 Everything should be in
       `Running` state.
 If it's still `Pending`, give it a couple minutes.
 If they are in `Error` or `CrashLoopBackoff` state, something is wrong.

    c.
-Do `curl localhost` - it should output `404 Not Found`.
+Do `curl localhost`.
+It should output `404 Not Found`.
 This means network

       traffic into the cluster is working.
 If your master node also has an external IP that is accessible from the internet, try hitting that too - it should also return the same thing.
 If not, you might be having firewall issues - check to make sure traffic can reach the master node from outside!

-Congratulations, now you have a single node kubernetes cluster that can also act as a Kubernetes master for other nodes!
+Congratulations, now you have a single node Kubernetes cluster that can also act as a Kubernetes master for other nodes!

 ### Setting up a worker node